Fabula Nova Crystallis Final Fantasy: Sales

 Final Fantasy XIII broke sales records for the Final Fantasy franchise, selling 1.5 million units in Japan on its release day, and a further million a month after its North American release.
 XIII-2 was the most purchased title of 2011 in Japan upon release, and reached second and first place in sales charts in the United States and United Kingdom respectively.
 Lightning Returns had lower first-week sales than its predecessors, but still topped the sales charts in Japan, selling over 277,000 units in its first week and over 404,000 copies by the end of 2013.
 It ranked as third and eighth in the UK and US February sales charts respectively.
 Approximately 800,000 copies were sold by as of November 2014.
 The three XIII games have collectively sold 11 million units worldwide.
 Speaking of the decreasing success of the XIII games and their effect on the Fabula Nova Crystallis series on USGamer, Parish felt that the initial backlash received by XIII had turned the "XIII" moniker into "box office poison".

 Type-0 sold over 472,000 units in its first week, and went on to sell over 740,000 units in Japan.
 The title was also added to the company's list of Ultimate Hits, re-releases of lucrative titles.
 Type-0 HD reached the top of the sales charts in its debut week, selling 93,000 units, though it ultimately performed poorly in Japan.
 It was among the ten top-selling games in March for the UK and US.
 By April, Type-0 HD had shipped over one million copies worldwide.
 Agito was highly successful in Japan, achieving 500,000 registered users within a week of release.
 By November of the year of release, the game had received one million downloads.
 Awakening met with commercial success in China, achieving two million downloads within its month of release.
 Upon its release, Final Fantasy XV sold five million copies worldwide through retail shipments and digital sales, breaking sales records for the Final Fantasy franchise.
-By May 2022, Final Fantasy XV had sold ten million units worldwide across all versions, making it one of the best-selling Final Fantasy games of all time.
+By May 2022, XV had sold ten million units worldwide across all versions, making it one of the bestselling Final Fantasy games of all time.